This Page Last Updated: 04/05/2005

 - Added - 4 strips First aid tape - to hold the gauze pad

-- Added - One Packet - Bactine Cleansing wipe
+- Added - One Packet - Bactine Cleansing Wipe

 - Added - One Bic Mini Lighter